itsaman123/yt-shorts-clone/README.md

 - VS Code

 ## Installation and Usage
-To use this TikTok UI Clone, follow these steps:
+To use this YouTube UI Clone, follow these steps:

 - Clone the repository or download the source code.
 - Open the project in your preferred code editor.